-As one of the largest grantees of the 21st Century grant in Massachusetts, Lowell Public Schools provide a free after school academic and enrichment program to move than 1,000 students 2 afternoons each week.
+As one of the largest grantees of the 21st Century grant in Massachusetts, Lowell Public Schools provides a free after-school academic and enrichment program to more than 2,000 students 2-4 afternoons each week.
 Students receive help with homework and participate in engaging programming to support learning.
 Students are also provided dinner each afternoon before heading home.
-In the summer, each of the 21st Century programs offers a free 4 week program to provide students with a chance to have fun while preventing summer learning loss.
+In the summer, each of the 21st Century programs offers a free 4-week program to provide students with a chance to have fun while preventing summer learning loss.

-If you child attends one of the schools listed above and you want more information on how to enroll please check in with your school Principal.
-You can also call the Special Programs office at (978) 674-2053 or email Carolyn Rocheleau, Coordinator firstname.lastname@example.org
+If you need additional information, please call the Special Programs office at (978) 674-2053 or email Carolyn Rocheleau, Coordinator email@example.com

 To learn more about 21st Century Community Learning Centers in Massachusetts, please click the following link: